 What Else is Nearby

-Between Newcastle/Gateshead in the east and Carlisle in the west, this is an area so chock full of castles, excavations, medieval and Roman landmarks it would take several thousand words to list them all.
-Once again, check the Hadrian's Wall Country website, such a good information and contacts resource with things to do for all interests in the area.
+Between Newcastle/Gateshead in the east and Carlisle in the west, this is an area so chock full of castles, excavations, and medieval and Roman landmarks it would take several thousand words to list them all.
+Once again, check the Hadrian's Wall Country website, which has great information and resources on things to do for all interests in the area.